 The National Labor Relations Board, created under the National Labor Relations Act of 1935 (NLRA), is a federal agency … Read More ➡

-On January 25, Ashley Cline, former office manager for Laborers International Union of North America Local 155, was indicted in U.S. District Court for the District of Idaho for embezzling more than $37,000 in funds from the Idaho Falls-based union.
-She then pleaded guilty.
-Sentencing is scheduled for April 20.
-The indictment and plea follow a probe by the Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On March 3, Edward Padilla, former secretary-treasurer and business manager for Laborers International Union of North America Local 220, was charged in U.S. District Court for the Eastern District of California with one count of embezzlement in the amount of $168,780 from the Bakersfield union.
+The charge follows a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On January 25, John Kauffman Jr., former president of National Federation of Federal Employees (NFFE) Local Lodge 1442, an affiliate of the International Association of Machinists and Aerospace Workers, was sentenced in U.S. District Court for the Middle District of Pennsylvania to one month in prison, to be followed by seven months of home confinement, for mail fraud against the Chambersburg, Pa. union.
-He also was ordered to pay restitution in the amount of $22,062.
-Kauffman had been charged last September, and pleaded guilty immediately thereafter.
+On March 8, Brian Scott, former president and business manager of International Brotherhood of Electrical Workers Local 503, was sentenced in U.S. District Court for the Southern District of New York to one year and a day in prison, to be followed by two years of supervised release, for acts of embezzlement and mail fraud against the Monroe (Orange County), N.Y.-based union totaling $66,954 during July 2008-February 2012.
+He also was ordered to pay $68,771 in restitution.
+Scott had pleaded guilty last November following a superseding indictment in August.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡